 Marketing Dashboards Versus Visual Reports

 What does your company use to monitor and manage Marketing performance?
 Did you say a dashboard?
 Is it really a dashboard?
-What we often see when we review Marketing dashboards are really a visual report that represents some data related to program results and budget expenditures.
+What we often see when we review Marketing dashboards is really a visual report that represents some data related to program results and budget expenditures.

-While this may be useful information at some level it is not a Marketing dashboard.
+While this may be useful information at some level, it is not a Marketing dashboard.
 Not sure whether what you have is a dashboard.
 You have a Marketing dashboard you’ve created a multi-layered graphical tool that brings critical information about the performance of the organization in order to

 • facilitate faster and more accurate decision making